donito-inc/old-donu-core/contrib/gitian-keys/README.md

 while read fingerprint keyholder_name; do gpg --keyserver hkp://subset.pool.sks-keyservers.net --recv-keys ${fingerprint}; done < ./keys.txt
 ```

-Add your key to the list if you provided Gitian signatures for two major or
-minor releases of Bitcoin Core.
+Add your key to the list if you provided Gitian signatures for two major or minor releases of Donu.